stianstrysse/stianstrysse.github.io/_posts/2022-02-14-connecting-to-sharepoint-online-using-managed-identity-with-granular-access-permissions.md

 ## Grant application scope in Microsoft Graph

+I used the **Microsoft Graph PowerShell SDK** to grant the `Sites.Selected` application scope in Microsoft Graph.
+Check out my blog post [What is Microsoft Graph PowerShell SDK](https://learningbydoing.cloud/blog/getting-started-with-microsoft-graph-part4/) if you need help on getting started with it.

-Adding application scopes in the Azure AD Portal GUI doesn't seem to be possible for Managed Identities, so I used **Cloud Shell** in the Azure Portal and the following Powershell code to grant the `Sites.Selected` application scope to the Logic App's Managed Identity. `$ObjectId` is set to the guid value of `Object (principal) ID` for the Managed Identity noted down earlier.
+`$ObjectId` is set to the guid value of `Object (principal) ID` for the Managed Identity noted down earlier.

 ```powershell
 # Add the correct 'Object (principal) ID' for the Managed Identity